COVID-19 travel regulations for those may need travel vaccinations

 Will there be any side effects?

-All vaccines can cause side effects but most tend to be mild and only last a day or two.
+All vaccines can cause side effects.
+However, most tend to be mild and only last a day or two.
 Some people don’t get any side effects at all.

 Common side effects can include flu-like symptoms and a mild fever (NHS website).